Get Your Free 2026 Vacation Guide

 This may be the most well-designed lobby in South Carolina.
 With its gold-clad bar and mid-mod furnishings, The Living Room at The Dewberry is a chic place to sit and sip.
 Beverage Director Ryan Casey designed a cocktail program that reflects on cocktail culture but also looks ahead to what’s next.

 The Golden Hour is a resplendent drink, refreshing with floral and citrus notes.
-A mixture of Reposado Tequila, Aperol and orgeat, it’s lemon that adds acid on the finish.
-It is misted with an atomizer of citrus extract, which is grown all over the footprint of the hotel including Calamondin orange, pink-striped lemon, lime and kumquat.
+A mixture of Reposado Tequila, Aperol, and orgeat, it’s lemon that adds acidity to the finish.
+It is misted with an atomizer of citrus extract, which is grown throughout the hotel's footprint, including Calamondin orange, pink-striped lemon, lime, and kumquat.

 Order: The Golden Hour